echothrust/howtos/OpenBSD Merging Partitions.md

 foo#
 ```

 Most of the partitions will be fine as is however `/usr/src`, `/usr/obj`, will most likely never be used.
-However, 1.6GB for `/usr/local` will not be enough to install some eye candy desktop.
+Moreover, 1.6GB for `/usr/local` will not be enough to install some eye candy desktop.

 ## The plan (baby steps)
 Our plan is to start with something simple at first and with less chances of losing data.
 We are going to merge `/usr/src` and `/usr/obj` into the `/usr/local` partition.